Mobile Responsive Design: Demystified

 With Regards to Ads/Ad Revenue

-When deciding whether or not you’d like to go ahead with a mobile responsive design, I always recommend doing so if your budget allows.
+In today’s internet landscape, mobile design is no longer optional.
+For this reason we build the cost of responsive development in to every project we do.
 Even if you plan to use a mobile ad theme at the moment, if you ever change your mind and decide to remove it, you’ll have a perfect mobile responsive design ready and waiting underneath.